xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I15.png" width=600>

-      * We can see there are nine possible `jmp esp` instructions in the essefunc dll that we can use, any should work.
+      * We can see there are nine possible `jmp esp` instructions in the essfunc dll that we can use, any should work.
 We will use the last one `0x625014E6`
 8. Use a program like [exploit3.py](./SourceCode/exploit3.py) to verify that this works.

 	https://github.com/DaintyJet/VChat_KSTET_Multi/assets/60448620/1a188006-7304-4b1a-bc47-b651c4c8767b